mdhaber/scipy/paper.md

 - `scipy.differentiate` [@differentiate], a sub-package for numerical differentiation of scalar or vector-valued functions of one or more variables,
 - `scipy.integrate.tanhsinh` [@tanhsinh] for quadrature of scalar or vector-valued integrands of one variable,
 - `scipy.integrate.nsum` [@nsum] for summation of real-valued finite or infinite series,
-- `scipy.optimize.elementwise` [@optimize_elementwise] for finding roots and minimization of a single-input, single-output function.
+- `scipy.optimize.elementwise` [@optimize_elementwise] for finding roots and minimization of single-input, single-output functions.

 Although the details of the algorithms are inherently distinct, these features rely on a common framework for elementwise iterative methods and share similar interfaces, and the same implementation works with several Python Array API Standard [@arrayapi] compatible arrays, including CuPy and PyTorch.
 These features will dramatically improve performance of end-user applications, and together, they form the backbone of SciPy's new random variable infrastructure.